Trojanized SRBMiner 3.2.5 Package in the Wild

 What miners need to know, in the order they’ll want to know it

-A fake SRBMiner-Multi tarball is being distributed from miningrepositories.blog.
+A fake SRBMiner-Multi tarball is being distributed from miningrepositories.blog and mirrored on the GitLab repository gitlab.com/hiveos-custom/m, promoted via YouTube tutorials from the “Argenminer” channel with setup instructions staged on anotepad.com.
 The payload drops a root-level stage-2 from novahash.de via the Hive OS stats script every ten seconds or so, which is really quite rude.

 Do not try to clean this by hand.
 Reformat the rig.